 – Gigabit Ethernet interface 0 is reserved for the management interface used for obtaining the licenses and upgrading software.

 At first boot, the Cisco CSR 1000V router interfaces are mapped to the vNIC interfaces on the VM based on the vNIC enumeration to the Cisco CSR 1000V; on subsequent boot, the Cisco CSR 1000V router interfaces are mapped to the vNIC MAC address

-Caution If upgrading to Cisco IOS XE Release 3.11S from an earlier release, Cisco recommends you update your configuration to remove the GigabitEthernet 0 management interface before upgrading.
+If upgrading to Cisco IOS XE Release 3.11S from an earlier release, we recommend you update your configuration to remove the GigabitEthernet 0 management interface before upgrading.
 Because the GigabitEthernet 0 interface is no longer supported beginning with Cisco IOS XE Release 3.11S, you will receive system errors if the upgraded configuration includes this interface.

 A virtual machine (VM) is a software implementation of a computing environment in which an operating system (OS) or program can be installed and run.
 The VM typically emulates a physical computing environment, but requests for CPU, memory, hard disk, network and other hardware resources are managed by a virtualization layer which translates these requests to the underlying physical hardware.